• Skip to primary navigation

 3. If your horse is walking off while you are mounting there are two possibilities – either they don’t want you to get on yet for a number of possible reasons – or they don’t understand that you want them to stand still.

 If they don’t want you to get on yet, then back off and wait for The Chew with a Quiet Mind and get the insights that you need for change.
-Fast Track Lesson 46, with its deeper Quiet Mind for problem solving will help.
-Get in touch with me if you simply cannot figure it out.
+This lesson with a Quiet Mind for problem solving might help.

-If you think they just don’t understand that you want them to stand still, then going back to Fast Track Lesson 66 – manouvering them around the mounting block will help.
+If you think they just don’t understand that you want them to stand still, then going back to this lesson Preparation for mounting – manouvering them around the mounting block will help.

 IF and only if you are absolutely sure that your horse just needs standing still explained differently, then you can also step off the mounting block and walk to their hind end holding the rein as you go there, saying “no thankyou, I would like you to come back here” and line them back up at the mounting block.
-This is the same manouvre that Valezka was doing with Topacio in Fast Track Lesson 34.
+This is the same manouvre that Valezka was doing with Topacio in this lesson about “pay attention to me please in a halter”.

 Take care that yielding their hindquarters like that be an explanation only, because for many horses this manouvre was used as a punishment to make them stand still – and we wouldn’t want to do bully them into standing at the mounting block if they had a Not Quite Right.